 Security System Maintenance

 A security system should receive regular maintenance to make sure all the components are working properly.
 All alarm systems have batteries in them, even the traditional wired alarm systems.
 A traditional wired system has batteries in the controller and should be changed every 3 to 5 years.
 Wireless systems may require your batteries to be changed a lot sooner, depending on the specific component.
 You should know what type of batteries those components require and have some extra ones on hand.
-Your control panel or app on your phone helps you to keep track of system performance.
+Your control panel or app on your phone helps you keep track of system performance.
 However, you should conduct your own weekly and monthly inspections as well.

 Create a security system maintenance checklist and complete these tasks weekly or monthly to ensure your system is running properly.